-- 34.-(1) The Department may, after consulting the Ombudsman, request the Ombudsman to investigate any custody-related matter which is specified in the request. - (2) A custody-related matter is a matter relating to events which have (or may have) occurred- - (a) at a prison or juvenile justice centre, or - (b) while a person is in the custody of a prison officer or a member of the staff of a juvenile justice centre, and any matter the Department considers is (or may be) linked to such events.
+- (a) shall request the Ombudsman to investigate any custody-related matter if any of the events to which it relates is of such a nature or description, or occurs in such circumstances, as may be prescribed; - (b) may request the Ombudsman to investigate any other custody-related matter which is specified in the request. - 25 (2) Before making any request under subsection (1) the Department shall consult the Ombudsman. - (3) A custody-related matter is a matter relating to events which have (or may have) occurred- - (a) at a prison or juvenile justice centre, or - (b) while a person is in the custody of a prison officer or a member of the staff of a juvenile justice centre, and any matter the Department considers is (or may be) linked to such events.

-- (3) The Ombudsman must- - (a) decide whether to conduct an investigation in pursuance of a request under this section; and - (b) notify the Department of that decision. - (4) It is for the Ombudsman to determine the procedures to be applied to an investigation under this section. - (5) At any time in the course of an investigation under this section the Ombudsman may make recommendations to the Department about any matter arising from the investigation.
+- (4) Before making any regulations under subsection (1)(a) the Department shall consult- - (a) the Ombudsman; and - (b) such other persons as the Department thinks appropriate. - (5) The Ombudsman must- - (a) decide whether to conduct an investigation in pursuance of a request under this section; and - (b) notify the Department of that decision. - (6) It is for the Ombudsman to determine the procedures to be applied to an investigation under this section.